For Physicians10 min read

 Emergency medicine is already organized around shifts.
 There's no panel of patients who need continuity with a specific doctor.
 There's no ongoing relationship that gets disrupted when a locum physician steps in.
 You show up, you cover the department, you do your job, and the next physician takes over.
 The model is built for it.

-The skills also transfer cleanly.
+The clinical fundamentals are the same.
 An EM physician trained in one state can walk into an ED in a completely different part of the country and be effective from day one.
-The clinical fundamentals are the same.
 The EMR might be different, the patient population might be different, but the work is the same.

 And then there's the demand side.
 The AAMC projects a shortage of more than 10,000 emergency physicians by 2030.
 That shortage is already showing up in staffing gaps at hospitals across the country — particularly in rural areas, smaller community hospitals, and critical access facilities that can't compete with urban academic centers for permanent hires.